Jeremiah Jermaine Paul

 He also, as the lead singer of 1Accord, recorded a song (Don’t Stop, Don’t Quit) that appeared on the movie soundtrack Booty call featuring Jamie Fox.
 Determined to reach his dreams, he than begin crafting his writing skills and producing songs of his own.
 At 22, Jermaine joined a live band named FOCUS and reeked havoc on the showcase circuit in the ti-state area.
 Performing memorable original songs that take audiences on an emotional roller-coaster.

 In 2010 the rumor went that the debut album would come in fall.
-For now it hasn’t been released yet, but since Jermaine is attending the NBC program “The Voice” Season 2, which he won on the 8th of May 2012, there gotta be a debut album very soon!
+After Jermaine Paul won the NBC program “The Voice” Season 2, they did announced a new date for the release of the debut album.
+Only it has not been released yet…